 Fire came again in 1921, when an overheated exhaust pipe set the engine room’s roof on fire.
 This time, only minor damage was incurred, including smoke damage to the lens and clockworks.

-In May of 2007, the Execution Rocks Lighthouse was excessed by the Coast Guard and offered to eligible entities through the National Historic Lighthouse Preservation Act of 2000.
-Historically Significant Structures was the only organization to submit an application, and in January of 2009, the group, led by Craig Morrison, received the deed for the lighthouse from the federal government.
+In May 2007, Execution Rocks Lighthouse was excessed by the Coast Guard and offered to eligible entities through the National Historic Lighthouse Preservation Act of 2000.
+Historically Significant Structures was the only organization to submit an application, and in January 2009, the group, led by Craig Morrison, received the deed for the lighthouse from the federal government.